d-bohn/facereadeR/README.md

 This data set includes raw FaceReader output (the text file that FaceReader 6.1 produces) from a selection of the first Republican debate where reporter Megyn Kelly confronts Presidential candidate Donald Trump on recent sexist remarks.
 There are two files: one for Kelly where she asks the question, and one for Trump where he responds.

-After the data are imported into a dataframe, we typically need to remove ``NA`` values and create appropriate factors for each of the variables to be analyzed.
+After the data are imported into a dataframe, we typically need to remove failures to find the face and replace them with ``NA`` values.
+Additionally, twe will create appropriate factors for each of the variables to be analyzed.

+    data <- clean.data(data, include = "Basic")

+If we are interested in analyzing Action Units (AUs), and they are provided in the output, we could run the following to rename them to a simpler format as well as score them so that they become numeric values instead of ``A, B, C, D``.
+We can also remove ``NA`` values if we feel inclined (for posterity).

+    data <- rename.aus(data)
+    data <- score.aus(data)
+    #data <- remove.na(data)

+Next, because FaceReader analyzes every frame of a video file, we create time epochs for which we will average the values over to make it simpler once we get the the analyze step.